stephencroberts/apple-store-inventory/README.md

 location | String | Zip or City/State
 topicArn | String | AWS ARN of the SNS topic

-The only way I know to get the store number is by looking at the API call on Apple's website when you check product availability.
+Store numbers can be found at http://www.istocknow.com/live.
 Part numbers for new iPhone's can be found at https://www.techwalls.com/iphone-7-plus-model-differences/.
 The `topicArn` can be found in the AWS Console.

+# Resources

+A great tool to see live inventory for iPhone 7: http://www.istocknow.com/live/